 - A minimum overall GPA of 3.0 (2.0 if receiving Conrad Hilton Funds)

 - Completed 1-2 years of school depending on the program

 Award amounts can range from $500 to $6,000 depending upon enrollment and recommended amount from school.

 These affiliated schools agree to co-administer AHLEF scholarships with us.
 In return for receiving an annual scholarship grant, the school selects the student recipients and award amounts based upon AHLEF criteria.
 Schools also assist in the disbursement process.
 View the Scholarship Manual for a complete account of all policies and procedures.

-All student nominees must complete sections 1-3 and 8 of the AHLEF Scholarship Application.
+All student nominees must complete all sections of the AHLEF Scholarship Application.